Visa requirements for Hungarian citizens

+As of 2025, holders of a Hungarian passport may travel to 186 countries and territories without a travel visa, or with a visa on arrival.
+The Hungarian passport passport ranks 6th in terms of travel freedom, according to the Henley Passport Index.
+It is also ranked 4th by the Global Passport Power Rank.

 Historical perspective

 Travel restrictions have been considerably relaxed since the end of communism and the removal of Hungary's border fence with Austria in May 1989.

 During the communist era, travelling to the West was a long and difficult process for Hungarian citizens.
 The first step was to obtain an invitation, preferably from a relative in the country to be visited, and a promise of full financial support.
 With such an invitation, and assuming a passport could be obtained, a Hungarian could travel westwards once a year.
 However, in the absence of such an invitation, travel to the West was possible only once every three years.
 The Communist-era visa restrictions restricted Hungarian artists and musicians since it hindered their ability to travel abroad.
 As a result, many chose to leave Hungary and settle in the West, such as famed cellist János Starker, who emigrated to the United States in 1948 because it was impossible for him to tour abroad with a Hungarian passport.

 Domestic events in Hungary have affected the visa requirements imposed on Hungarian citizens by Western countries.
 The Revolution of 1956 and the ensuing domestic repression resulted in the United States deciding to expedite all Hungarian visa requests.